Kristina01111000/WordPressTheme/README.md

 	-> get several more images for the front page
 		-> check on these pictures for vibes:
 			- 4E Psy -> zodiac wheels won't load, .eps not .jpeg or .png won't load onto wp
-			- holistic nut page, put 2, pick one?
+	- add 2 pictures to each of the header pages
-			- got to holnut, figure out what the long list of pictures @ the end is for
+		- got to holnut, figure out what the long list of pictures @ the end is for -> make the groups
-			- add images every 4-5 paragraphs
-	-> make the groups
 		-> one for each of the header tabs
 	-> read through entire website for typos